 Much like fellow countryman Daniel Agger, the Dane will have to console himself over his country’s failure to reach the World Cup this summer by sunning himself on a mega yacht.
 So don’t pity him too much, instead feel sorry for your retinas, which won’t have the pleasure of seeing the cunningly footed attacking midfielder set the tournament alight.
 Achieving a 10-goal haul and bagful of assists for a floundering Tottenham side in his first season, we see no reason that he wouldn't have risen to the big occasion.

 A permanent fixture for Bayern Munich, how 21-year-old Alaba must be wishing he wasn't Austrian right now.
 While the national team spluttered to a halt in qualifying, finishing third behind Sweden and Germany, he ended the qualification campaign as the country’s top goal scorer with six goals.
 Not bad for a full back-turned-midfielder.

 According to reports, Tevez personally asked to be left out of Argentina’s World Cup squad because he’d rather take his family on holiday, meaning that the same stocky little man who recently guided Juventus to a 30th league title with 19 goals and won the club’s player of the season gong might be replaced by former Wigan man Franco Di Santo.
 Apparently he’s off to Disneyland.
 Talk about taking the Mickey.

 John Terry - England

-Having been rock solid alongside club mate Gary Cahill this season in both the Premier League and Champions League, rumours were rife that John Terry would lift his self-imposed international retirement and take that partnership into the Three Lions rear-guard if Roy Hodgson were to give him a call.
+Having been rock solid alongside club mate Gary Cahill this season in both the Premier League and Champions League, rumours were rife that John Terry would lift his self-imposed international retirement and take that sponsored_longform into the Three Lions rear-guard if Roy Hodgson were to give him a call.
 Only time will tell as to whether it would have been a worthy risk.

 Isco - Spain